Ted-V/portfolio/resources/Ubuntu VM Guide/ubuntu_vm_installation_guide.md

 #  Overview
 This guide explains how to use Oracle's VirtualBox software to install Ubuntu on a virtual machine.
 You can use this guide to install other Linux distributions, however, system requirements may vary.

-This guide features
+This guide features:
 - Windows as the host operating system
 - VirtualBox version 7.0.8
 - Ubuntu version 22.04.2 LTS

-# Prerequisites
+# Prerequisites:
 Recommended minimum system requirements
 - 2 GHz dual-core processor
 - 4 GB RAM